leofeyer/phpstorm-inspection-profiles/README.md

 Contemporary systems do not require the b-modifier for compatibility anymore, therefore do not promote its usage.

-**Senseless method duplication**

-Up to at least version v3.0.14 of the EA Extended plugin, the senseless method duplication inspection generates [false positives][4].
-It is therefore disabled by default until the issue has been resolved.

 ### Contao

 The Contao profile includes everything from the General profile plus: